 The City of Lancaster, Kentucky, was incorporated on February 23, 1837, under the provisions of the Commonwealth of Kentucky.
 The City operates under a Mayor-Council form of government and provides the following services as authorized by its charter: public safety (police and fire), streets, sanitation, planning and zoning, and general administrative services.
 Other services include water and sewer operations.
-The City has evaluated various organizations with which it is related and determined that there are no component units as defined in Governmental Accounting Standards Board Statement No.14, "The Financial Reporting Entity" and as amended by Statement No.39, "Determining Whether Certain Organizations are Component Units".
+The City has evaluated various organizations with which it is related and determined that there are no component units as defined in Governmental Accounting Standards Board Codification of Governmental Accounting and Financial Reporting Standards Section 2100.
 Therefore, there are no component units included in the City's reporting entity.